martijnpoppen/com.whatsapp/README.txt

 Usage:
 - Install this app on your Homey
 - Go to add devices
-- Provide your mobile number and apiKey (from TextMeBot).
-Click Next
 - Scan the QR code whith the Whatsapp from your mobile number